D-Revane/mongooseTutorial/mongooseTutorial.md

 ## **Server/Index file**

-Create your server/index file in the root of your <application_directory>.
+Create your server/index file in the root directory of your application.
 This file is usually named either server.js or index.js based on prefference

     $ touch server.js

 Remember to assign the mongoose const value.
 This is where we will establish our applications connection to our mongoDB database using mongoose connect